Portugal: Algarve

 Algarve is gorgeous.
 However, visiting in January isn’t the greatest time for exploring it.
 So, if you can go in the Spring or Fall, visit then.
 The Summer will probably be a hellscape of hot weather and people.

-Tune in for my next update where I explore more of Algarve!
+Check out my next update where I explore more of Algarve!

 Discover more from Wandering Jana